-It was still dark when we arrived at Clark Field, but a bottleneck had already formed at the parking entrance of Omni Aviation Complex.
+It was still dark when we arrived at Clark Air Base, but a bottleneck had already formed at the parking entrance of OMNI Aviation Complex.
 After lining up for tickets (which cost P200 a pop), we still had two hours to spare before the hot air balloon flights began.
 We spent the time exploring the place, an erstwhile US Air Force base.
 Military jeeps, abandoned by the Americans when they withdrew in the early 90s, had been dusted off to provide fodder for photo ops.
 Nichel could barely contain her inner camwhore.
 She accessorized her femme fatale poses with artillery propped up on the jeeps.
 Still not feeling camera shy, she later draped herself on several race cars parked in tents.
-The landing runway of the aviation school based here also doubles as a racing strip.
+The landing runway of the aviation school based here also doubled as a racing strip.
 Ki and I found an appropriate photo backdrop for our Formula One tees.

 The break of dawn signaled the start of the rather ponderous process of inflating the balloons.
 With repeated gusts of fiery gas, balloons started sprouting like giant mushrooms on the open field, set to Up, Up and Away by The 5th Dimension blaring from loudspeakers on repeat mode.

 A balloon in the form of a multi-tiered birthday cake led the skyward exodus.
 In no time, balloons of all shapes and sizes and sponsors eclipsed the rising sun.
 The crowd was in a tizzy, digitally documenting the mass flight from all directions.
 We heard that a man proposed to his girl aboard one of the balloons.
 We didn’t even bother getting on one as it cost an arm and a leg, or P2,500 in numerical figure; and if some mishap happened, it would literally cost us that arm and leg – or worse, more.